,

 Guillotine Cutters

-These are large, straight-bladed machines that slice the sheets into rows and columns.
-Guillotine cutters are known for their precision and ability to handle multiple sheets at once.
+Guillotine cutters are large machines with straight blades, used to slice printed sheets into rows and columns.
+Known for their precision and efficiency, they can handle multiple sheets simultaneously.

-The sheets are fed into the cutter, and with each slice, a row or column of cards is separated.
-The blades are razor-sharp and regularly maintained to ensure clean, smooth cuts.
-A dull blade can lead to rough edges, known as “chipping,” which is a major concern in card production.
+As the sheets are fed into the cutter, each slice separates a row or column of cards.
+The blades are razor-sharp and carefully maintained to ensure clean, smooth cuts.
+A dull blade can cause rough edges, or “chipping,” which is a significant concern in card production, as it can affect both the appearance and value of the cards.

 Die-Cutting Machines